omkarnagarkar55/CMPE-255---Data-Mining-Assignments/Assignment-Week-2/Assignment 4 - Pycaret/README.md

 # Data Mining Pycaret Assignment

-## This assignment was performed using PyCaret Library.
+## This assignment was performed using PyCaret Library on Google Colab.

 ## 1. Introduction
 PyCaret is an open-source, low-code machine learning library in Python that automates the machine learning workflow.
 It is an end-to-end machine learning and model management tool that speeds up the experiment cycle exponentially and makes you more productive.